-B & W Equine Group Limited is a private company, limited by shares, registered in England and Wales.
+B & W Equine Group Limited is a private company, limited by shares, Incorporated in the United Kingdom and is registered in England and Wales.
 The company's registered number and registered office address can be found on the Company Information page.